AI-CodeOps/.github/profile/README.md

 ## Executive Summary

-CodeOps is an AI-powered software maintenance platform.
-The existing v1.0 system — a Flutter native desktop application (CodeOps-Client) backed by a Java 21/Spring Boot cloud service (CodeOps-Server) — provides codebase health management, QA automation, Jira-driven bug investigation, tech debt tracking, and remediation task generation.
+CodeOps is an AI-powered software development operations platform.
+The system — a Flutter native desktop application (CodeOps-Client) backed by a Java 21/Spring Boot cloud service (CodeOps-Server) and a standalone secrets service (CodeOps-Vault) — provides codebase health management, QA automation, Jira-driven bug investigation, tech debt tracking, remediation task generation, service registry, secrets management, centralized logging, API testing, database management, team messaging, container orchestration, and an MCP Gateway for AI agent integration.

-The **Control Plane** is a suite of add-on services that extend CodeOps with self-hosted enterprise tools replacing expensive SaaS products.
-Every Control Plane service integrates with CodeOps-Server authentication, team permissions, and the service registry.
-An **MCP (Model Context Protocol) Gateway** gives AI agents (Claude Code, etc.) programmatic access to the entire operational surface, making CodeOps the backbone for AI-first development at team scale.
+The **Control Plane** — a suite of self-hosted enterprise tools replacing expensive SaaS products — is fully built and integrated.
+Every module connects to CodeOps-Server authentication, team permissions, and the service registry.
+The **MCP (Model Context Protocol) Gateway** gives AI agents programmatic access to the entire operational surface, making CodeOps the backbone for AI-first development at team scale.
+All 115 tasks across 13 phases have been delivered.

 ### Products Replaced